omodog/omodog/README.md

 i would consider myself a simple person with complex interests :]

-on ponytown semi often, feel free to sit with me i love company !!
+on ponytown semi often. feel free to sit with me, i love company !!

 whisper to interact, but interact with care please ! if i do not respond i may be offtab or unsure how to respond. sometimes it may take me a while to find my words.